 When the UNDP undertook the Geothermal Project between 1970 and 1976, there were no Kenyans trained and with the experience in geothermal technology.
-Although a few scientists and technicians took immediate short training under the project in Italy and New Zealand, overseas experts principally carried out the project.
+Although few scientists and technicians took immediate short training under the project in Italy and New Zealand, overseas expert principally carried out the project.

 However, from 1981, when Kenya started operating its first geothermal power station, it became clear that geothermal was going to play an important role in Kenya's power sector.
 More staff were employed and trained in various disciplines.
-The training schools were at Pisa (Italy), Auckland University (New Zealand), Kyushu University (Japan) and the United Nations University Geothermal Training Programme (Iceland).
-All these schools have now closed except the UNU-GTP in Iceland.
+The training schools were at Pisa (Italy), Auckland University (New Zealand), Kyushu University (Japan) and United Nations University (Iceland).
+All these schools are now closed except the UNU in Iceland.

-The first three Kenyans were trained in Iceland in 1982, and by 2005, 35 Kenyans had been trained in Iceland alone (Table 2) which is the highest number in Africa (Fridleifsson, 2005).
-Two are receiving training in 2005.
-Four staff members of KenGen have completed their MSc studies in Iceland 2002-2004, and two have started their MSc studies in 2005.
-With the extensive specialised training, KenGen has gradually become mostly self sufficient.
+The first three Kenyans were trained in Iceland in 1982 and by 2004, 35 Kenyans had been trained in Iceland alone (Table 2) which is the highest number in Africa (Fridleifsson, 2005).
+Five MSc graduates from Kenya have been trained.
+In 2006 there was one undergraduate and two MSc students in Iceland.
+The drilling rate using consultants was very low as it took 6-10 months to drill a 2000m well, which now takes about 2 months.
 By 1990, full- time consultants and experts had been phased out, and the geothermal programs are now managed and performed entirely by KenGen staff.